substrate-developer-hub/substrate-parachain-template/README.md

 ## Relay Chain

+> **NOTE**: In the following two sections, we document how to manually start a few relay chain
+> nodes, start a parachain node (collator), and register the parachain with the relay chain.
+>
+> We also have the [**`polkadot-launch`**](https://www.npmjs.com/package/polkadot-launch) CLI tool
+> that automate the following steps and help you easily launch relay chains and parachains.
+However
+> it is still good to go through the following procedures once to understand the mechanism for running
+> and registering a parachain.

 To operate a parathread or parachain, you _must_ connect to a relay chain.
-You have a few choices, typically you would test on a local Rococo development network, then moving to the live testnet.
+Typically you would test on a local Rococo development network, then move to the testnet, and finally launch on the mainnet.
-**Keep in mind, you need to configure the specific relay chain you will connect to in your collator `chain_spec.rs`**.
-In the following examples, we will use a `rococo-local` relay network.
+**Keep in mind you need to configure the specific relay chain you will connect to in your collator `chain_spec.rs`**.
+In the following examples, we will use `rococo-local` as the relay network.

 ### Build Relay Chain

-Clone and build Polkadot (**at the correct commit for your relay chain**):
+Clone and build [Polkadot](https://github.com/paritytech/polkadot) (beware of the version tag we used):

 ```bash
 # Get a fresh clone, or `cd` to where you have polkadot already: